hellgrenj/dist-node-mongo/readme.md

 - docker-compose 1.11.1 (or greater)
 - mongo 3.2 (recommended, seems to work with 3.4 but with version mismatch warning) (and yeah.. i know.. locally on the host machine.
 If i ever get back to working on this i will put the mongo client in a container as well..)

-(i have only worked with this environment on a mac and linux, tweaks may be required to get it working on windows..)

 ## install